|

 Kathleen will give an overview of 13th month adjustments and identify common errors.
 As well, she will address different types of processing fees and their impact on 13th month adjustments.

-There will be questions from the floor and discussion amongst attendees to identify other issues and approaches with 13th month adjustments.
+Discussion amongst attendees to identify other issues and approaches with 13th month adjustments.

 March 2005